jim4067/notes_app_frontend/README.md

 This is the front end of the note taking app.
 Allows the user to create, edit and delete notes.

-It is from the [fullstackopen] course that is offered by the univesity of Helsinki.
+It is from the [fullstackopen] course that is offered by the Univesity of Helsinki.

 <br />